 Your complaint is forwarded to the manager of the section, office or centre that you have been dealing with, to respond in detail to the issue you have raised.

 If you are not happy with the reply at Stage one, you can escalate the matter to Stage two and a senior manager responsible for the area of concern will reconsider all the information received from you and the response given at Stage one.
 Their reply will be reviewed and discussed with the Customer Services Manager, who will issue a Stage 2 reply to you.

 If you remain unhappy with the Stage 2 response, or feel that your complaint has not been dealt with fully, you can write to:

 The Chief Executive

 If you are still not satisfied

-If you remain dissatisfied with the Agency’s response or how your complaint has been handled, you can ask a Member of the Northern Ireland Assembly (MLA) to refer the matter to the Northern Ireland Ombudsman on your behalf.
+If you remain dissatisfied with the Agency’s response or how your complaint has been handled, you can refer the matter to the Northern Ireland Public Service Ombudsman.

 Sometimes when things go wrong you may be entitled to compensation.
 DVA will consider a claim for compensation if: